MKV is a flexible container format. It can hold video, audio, subtitles, chapters, and metadata, but it is not itself a video codec.

 MKV is a container, not a codec.

-MKV is common for movies, subtitles, and multi-audio files.
+MKV is common for movies, subtitles, chapters, and files with multiple audio tracks.

 What MKV means